-Preparation of this consolidated statement of financial condition requires management to make certain estimates and assumptions, the most important of which relate to fair value measurements, the provisions for losses that may arise from litigation, regulatory proceedings and tax audits.
+Preparation of this consolidated statement of financial condition requires management to make certain estimates and assumptions, the most important of which relate to fair value measurements, discretionary compensation accruals and the provisions for losses that may arise from litigation, regulatory proceedings and tax audits.
 These estimates and assumptions are based on the best available information but actual results could be materially different.